 The Buddha declared that true purity of the heart can only come from a bliss within that lies apart from sensuality and the critical mind — namely, the bliss of the Jhānas.
 Indeed, the Jhānas are so essential to the Path that nearly all of the descriptions of the Buddha's own enlightenment experience are predicated upon his attainment of the Jhānas.
 Moreover, the spiritual practitioner's first proof by direct experience that a higher state of consciousness is possible comes with the attainment of the Jhānas.
-Consequently, experiencing the Jhānas provide a degree of self-confidence in spiritual practice that is unavailable in most mainstream religious traditions that have a tendency to rely too heavily on blind faith, superficial moralism, and charismatic authority.
+Consequently, experiencing the Jhānas provides a degree of self-confidence in spiritual practice that is unavailable in most mainstream religious traditions.

-In our modern world, which is rightly dominated by the scientific method and the individual's well-founded expectation of empirical evidence, the Jhānas are where the “rubber meets the road” on the spiritual path.
-The Jhānas allow practitioners to verify for themselves through their direct experience that a higher level of consciousness is possible by following the Path.
-This higher level of consciousness consists of profound tranquility and the epiphany of insight.
+In our modern world, which is rightly dominated by the scientific method and the individual's well-founded expectation of empirical evidence, the Jhānas are an indispensable proving ground for the spiritual path.
+The Jhānas allow practitioners to verify for themselves through their direct experience that a higher level of consciousness is possible by following the Buddha's teachings.
+This higher level of consciousness consists of profound mental stability and the epiphany of insight.